 Reusable water bottle

 Hydration is important!
 The climate in South of France is the hottest in France, with average summer temperatures above 30oC (80oF).
-We make sure that the kids drink a lot during the day, which is made easier if they carry a water bottle around.
+We make sure that the kids drink a lot during the day (even during our Fall and Spring camps !), which is made easier if they carry a water bottle around.
 Also don’t forget to pack a cap and sunglasses!

 For those who are serious about their sport, we advise them to bring their own equipment.
-Tennis raquet, tennis shoes, horse-riding helmet & boots, swimming goggles, football shoes for the football camp…
+Tennis raquet, tennis shoes, swimming goggles, football shoes for the football camp…

 Comfortable clothing and shoes